timotheeg/nestrischamps/readme.md

 ### Start Timer button

-If you use the qualifier renderer to quaify for CTM or other online competitions, to start the timer, load your producer URL with an extra Query String argument like this [https://nestrischamps.herokuapp.com/room/producer?timer=1](https://nestrischamps.herokuapp.com/room/producer?timer=1)
+If you use the Stencil renderer to qualify for CTM or other online competitions, to start the timer, load your producer URL with an extra Query String argument like this [https://nestrischamps.herokuapp.com/room/producer?timer=1](https://nestrischamps.herokuapp.com/room/producer?timer=1)

 ![Screenshot of Start Timer Button](./public/docs/start_timer.jpg)